Chapter 17.80

 2. Mailing a copy of the notice to each person named on the notice of violation by first class mail to the last known address if known, or if unknown, to the address of the property involved in the proceedings.

 D. Posting.
-A copy of the notice shall be posted at a conspicuous place on the property, unless posting the notice is not physically possible.
+In addition to the service requirements in subsection (C) of this section, a copy of the notice shall be posted at a conspicuous place on the property, unless posting the notice is not physically possible.

 F. Optional Notice to Others.
-The public works director may mail, or cause to be delivered to all residential and/or nonresidential rental units in the structure or post at a conspicuous place on the property, a notice which informs each recipient or resident about the notice of violation, stop work order or emergency order and the applicable requirements and procedures.
+The code enforcement officer may mail, or cause to be delivered to all residential or nonresidential rental units in the structure or post at a conspicuous place on the property, a notice that informs each recipient or resident about the notice of violation, stop work order or emergency order and the applicable requirements and procedures.

 G. Amendment.
 A notice or order may be amended at any time in order to: